 Board Involvement in Risk Management Process.
 As part of its overall responsibility to oversee the management, business, and strategy of FS Bancorp, one of the primary responsibilities of our Board of Directors is to oversee the amounts and types of risk taken by management in executing the corporate strategy, and to monitor our risk experience against the policies and procedures set to control those risks.
 The Board's risk oversight function is carried out through its approval of various policies and procedures, such as our lending and investment policies; ratification or approval of investments and loans exceeding certain thresholds; and regular review of risk elements such as interest rate risk exposure, liquidity, and problem assets.
 Some oversight functions are delegated to committees of the Board, with such committees regularly reporting to the full Board the results of their oversight activities.
-For example, the Audit Committee is responsible for oversight of the independent registered public accounting firm and meets directly with the firm at various times during the course of the year.
+For example, the Audit Committee is responsible for oversight of the independent registered public accounting firm and meets directly with the firm at various times during the year.
+Our management systems are designed to create a culture of safety and as well as emergency preparedness and are reviewed on a regular basis to ensure our readiness.

-Board Oversight of Information and Cybersecurity.
-As a financial institution, cybersecurity presents a significant operational and reputational risk.
+Board Oversight of Information Security and Cybersecurity.
+As a financial institution, information security presents a significant operational and reputational risk.
 Accordingly, we take the protection of customer and business information very seriously.
-We have developed a robust information/cyber security program designed to protect the confidentiality, integrity, and availability of business and customer information.
-As part of this program, our Chief Information Officer reports to the Audit Committee of the Board of Directors at least quarterly, and attends all Audit Committee meetings.
-Reports include information and cyber security assessment results, business continuity, disaster recovery, and incident response planning and testing, patch management program status, vendor management program status, and independent audit results.
+Our information security program is managed by the Chief Information Officer (CIO), who oversees a dedicated team.
+The team is responsible for leading enterprise-wide information security strategy, policy, standards, architecture, and processes.
+The information/cyber security program is designed to protect the confidentiality, integrity, and availability of business and customer information.
+As part of this program, the CIO reports directly to the Audit Committee of the Board of Directors at least quarterly, and attends all Audit Committee meetings.
+Reports to the Audit Committee include information security and cybersecurity assessment results, business continuity, disaster recovery, incident response planning and testing, patch management program status, vendor management program status, and independent audit results.
+Reports also include updates on the status of projects to strengthen our information security systems and inform the Audit Committee of emerging cybersecurity threats.
 All information security-related policies are reviewed and approved annually by the Audit Committee.
+Our program is regularly evaluated by external cybersecurity experts, with evaluations results delivered directly to senior management and the Audit Committee.

 We promote a culture of continuous learning that has resulted in a highly experienced information security team that holds advanced certifications and master's degrees in cybersecurity.
-In addition to our own experienced information security team, we also partner with industry experts for managed security services such as threat intelligence, firewall, intrusion detection, and intrusion prevention services to ensure protection around the clock.
+In addition to our own experienced information security team, we also partner with industry experts for managed security services such as threat intelligence gathering, firewall management, intrusion detection system monitoring, intrusion prevention services, and security information and event management monitoring to ensure protection around the clock.
 Highlights of the information and cybersecurity program include the following:

-- strong vendor oversight; - advanced cybersecurity education for employees; - deployment of defense-in-depth strategy with multiple layers of controls to provide information protection; - engagement of third-party audit firms to conduct independent security assessments that include vulnerability assessments and penetration tests; - conduct of new and ongoing security awareness training (as well as intermittent testing) for all teammates across the organization; and - follow all Federal Deposit Insurance Corporation and Nasdaq requirements for disclosure of security breaches.
+- strong third-party vendor oversight; - advanced cybersecurity education for employees; - deployment of defense-in-depth strategy with multiple layers of controls to provide information protection; - engagement of third-party audit firms to conduct independent security assessments that include vulnerability assessments and penetration tests; - conduct new and ongoing security awareness training (as well as intermittent testing) for all teammates across the organization; and

+• follow all Federal Deposit Insurance Corporation, SEC, Nasdaq and State requirements for handling information security incidents.